las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

 Even if you never buy anything, it is a bucket list idea activity just to experience it!

-las vegas strip, FREE Things to do in the Las Vegas Strip
+las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

 Posing in front of the canals at the Grand Canal Shoppes.
 Photo by The Bucket List Mermaid.